Dispelling the Myths Behind the Hyperbole

 - Biscuits and dough (bread, pie, or pizza); dehydrated potatoes, gravies, sauces, fruit toppings, jams, jellies, maple syrup, maraschino cherries, pickled onions;

 - Fresh or dried fruit, such as apricots, and sometimes grapes will be transported with sulfite sachets as a preservative;

 - Some restaurant salads will have sulfites added to preserve color;

 - Sulphur powder is sometimes sprinkled over the top of crabs, lobsters, and other crustaceans to stop them from discoloring;

 - Coconut, coconut water products, and gelatin;

 - Adrenaline (epinephrine, as used in products like EpiPen), local/dental anesthetics containing adrenaline and aminoglycoside antibiotics, injectable corticosteroids, dopamine;

-We’ve been so busy showing that calcium sulfite is not dangerous that until now we haven’t mentioned chlorine.
+We’ve been so busy showing that calcium in water filters is not dangerous that until now, we haven’t mentioned chlorine.
 All municipal water treatment facilities use chlorine, but even if you use well water, there’s still a chance that chlorine is a component.

 In any case, the best idea is to eliminate chlorine from your shower water altogether.
-Regular exposure to chlorine can cause dandruff, because of its drying effects, as well as damaged, brittle hair, and premature hair color loss.
+Regular exposure to chlorine compared with calcium sulfite in water filters can cause dandruff due to its drying effects, as well as damaged, brittle hair and premature hair color loss.